 Goldstein Open Space Area: The Goldstein Open Space Area includes a path for walking, jogging, and bicycling.

-Soule Park: This park surrounding Norroway Pond is no longer actively used.
+Soule Park: This Park surrounding Norroway Pond is no longer actively used.
 The site has only limited access from Grove Lane and very limited parking is available.
 It is in need of maintenance as well.
 At one time, the pond was actively used for ice skating.

 North Randolph Little League Ballfields: The North Randolph Little League operates two ballfields on DCR-owned land on High Street.
 The Little League applies to DCR on a yearly basis for a special permit to use this land.